adavijit/RiftGen/README.md

 # Overview

 Make your own gift cards designs for free with RiftGen's impressively easy to use online gift card creator.
-Even with no creative skills, you can create and costumizations your gift cards.
-RiftGen is a toolset make it easier to create a cool gift card.
+Even with no creative skills, you can create and customize your gift cards.
+RiftGen is a tools that make it easier to create a cool gift card.

 # How to Use

-For easy use, follow this step :
+Follow this step :

 - Download this repository with `git clone`
 - Go to file and run `npm start`
 - Runs the app in the development mode
 - Open <a href="http://localhost:3000">http://localhost:3000<a/> to view it in the browser

 ## Resources